tom-tan/bhxiv-gen-pdf/README.md

     docker run --rm -it -v $(pwd):/work -w /work biohackrxiv/gen-pdf:local gen-pdf /work/example/logic

 Note that the current working directory of host machine is mounted on `/work` inside the container

+# Trouble shooting

+On some systems you may need to explitely add ruby

+    ruby bin/gen-pdf [dir]